-TECHNOLOGY ESSENTIALS ELL - BU1143 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
-This course will develop the technology skills of ELL students, as well as, support their development of English as a second language.
+TECHNOLOGY ESSENTIALS EL - BU1143 - Fr., Soph., Jr., Sr. - 1 sem., 1/2 cr. - Prerequisite: None.
+This course will develop the technology skills of EL students, as well as, support their development of English as a second language.
 Students first develop speed on a desktop keyboard.
 This important course will give students the technology skills for mobile and tablet devices and laptop or desktop computers.
 Microsoft Word and PowerPoint, as well as, Google Apps are used to help students develop and enhance their technology skills.

-ENGLISH 1 ELL - EN1041(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Recommendation by the ELL counselor and the ELL department chair.
-This class is appropriate for non-English speaking students.
-An intense immersion in English language and American culture will prepare students to transition into ELL 2 and other appropriate academic classes.
+ENGLISH 1 EL - EN1041(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - (Typically recommended for students with ACCESS scores in the range of 1.0-1.9.)
+This course is designed for students who have little or no English language proficiency.
+Students use phonics and decoding strategies to develop skills in vocabulary and reading comprehension as well as written and oral English conventions.
+An immersion in English language and American culture will prepare students to transition into EL 2 and other appropriate academic classes.
+Must be consecutively enrolled in Language Skills 1 EL.

-LANGUAGE SKILLS 1 ELL - EN1141(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. -Prerequisite: Recommendation by the ELL counselor and the ELL department chair.
-Students from non-English speaking backgrounds will become proficient in literacy skills necessary to be successful in academic settings.
+LANGUAGE SKILLS 1 EL - EN1141(2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - This course is the second daily period of English 1 EL.
+It is designed for students from non-English speaking backgrounds to become proficient in listening, speaking, reading, and writing while developing literacy skills necessary to be successful in academic settings.
+Must be consectively enrolled in English 1 EL.

-ENGLISH 2 ELL - EN1241 (2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - Prerequisite: Recommendation by the ELL counselor and the ELL department chair.
-This course is designed to develop English language and study skills of students from non-English speaking backgrounds.
-English 2 ELL is intended to immerse the novice English student in the language, resulting in a faster acquisition of skills.
-Instruction in ELL emphasizes practical listening, speaking, reading and writing skills.
-Students have daily opportunities to listen to spoken English and to manipulate vocabulary and structures that they will need in their content-area classes.
-Grammar is taught formally by rules and informally through practice and repetition.
+ENGLISH 2 EL - EN1241 (2) - Fr., Soph., Jr., Sr. - 1 yr., 1 cr. - (Typically recommended for students with ACCESS scores in the range of 2.0-2.9.)
+This course is designed for beginning English Learners who demonstrate basic English language comprehension and fluency, and who are continuing to develop skills in listening, speaking, reading, and writing.
+Students are encouraged to use English in real life situations and to manipulate vocabulary and structures that they will need in their content-area classes.
+Grammer is taught formally by rules and informally through practice and repetition.
+Must be consecutively enrolled in Langauge Skills 2 EL.